MattSonnati/where_is_the_french_silicon_valley/README.md

 Where is the french Silicon Valley?

-This repository host the source file (code + data) about the project aimed to determine "Where is the french Silicon Valley?" based on Foursquare API data.
+This repository hosts the source file (code + data) about the project aimed to determine "Where is the french Silicon Valley?" based on Foursquare API data.